apostrophecms/docs/docs/cookbook/creating-webhooks.md

 Finally, we are using the `post` method of the [`@apostrophecms/http` module](https://v3.docs.apostrophecms.org/reference/modules/http.html#async-post-url-options) to send our data to the endpoint.
 Depending on the endpoint, the returned response might be as simple as a `200` success or a `400` failed response, or might contain additional data.
 That response can be handled to retry a failed response or in some way log the returned data.

-## Setting up a webhook endpoint
+## Incoming webhooks

-Your project may require a webhook endpoint for interfacing with a payment or subscription service.
+Your project may require a webhook endpoint to receive incoming notices from services, like a payment portal or subscription manager.
+Much like Slack can add a message to a channel when it receives data from your site on the correct endpoint, your site can be set up to make changes to the database or perform other tasks when data is received at a specific endpoint.
 This can be accomplished by using the Apostrophe [`apiRoutes(self)` module configuration](https://v3.docs.apostrophecms.org/reference/module-api/module-overview.html#apiroutes-self) function.
 This allows you to easily set up an endpoint for any HTTP request method.

 <AposCodeBlock>